dyninst/dyninst/docs/dyninstAPI/public/BPatch_process.h.rst

     May be called multiple times, and does not affect the state of the process.

+    This may involve checking for thread events that may have recently changed this thread's status.

   .. cpp:function:: BPatch_exitType terminationStatus()

+    Indicates how the program exited.

     If the process has exited, terminationStatus will indicate whether the process exited normally or because of a signal.
 If the process has not